Randy Bachman remembers Chuck Berry, whose every record was a guitar lesson

 Growing up in Winnipeg, my teenage years were an amazing mix and stew of many kinds of music.
 Winnipeg being at the top of the Great Plains got amazing AM radio stations at night and the new music we heard from Chicago and Cleveland.
 The local radio stations CKY and CKRC also played a great mix of music.
 One of the most influential originators of Rock and Roll for me was Chuck Berry.

 To hear “School Days” for the first time with its Call and Response of lyrics answered by guitar licks was a challenge to learn.
 Every record by Berry, who died on Saturday at age 90, was a guitar lesson.
-The “B” sides were also fabulous blues based rock and roll and Chucks lyrics were the most amazing story telling music on the radio.
+The “B” sides were also fabulous blues based rock and roll and Chuck's lyrics were the most amazing story telling music on the radio.
 Johnny B Goode was my template for writing “Taking Care of Business”.

 When producing BTO, I’d listen to “A Dozen Berries”, “Revolver + Rubber Soul” endlessly to get ideas for grooves, tempos, song format, and other tricks to make guitar-bass-drums sound interesting and build excitement in my songs.
-My brother Gary just emailed me a memory that we saw Chuck Berry at The Winnipeg Auditorium on an Easter Weekend when we were in our mid-teens.
+My brother Gary just e-mailed me a memory that we saw Chuck Berry at The Winnipeg Auditorium on an Easter Weekend when we were in our mid-teens.

 Later, I played on many rock shows and festivals with him.
 He was an ornery critter but very savvy and smart after being screwed over many times by “the bad guys” in the music business.
 He always got paid in cash before he set foot on stage.